-Technology continues to expand and affect our lives.
-Smart phones, Alexa, Echo, Siri…the list can go on and on.
+Technology continues to expand and affect our lives in both positive and negative ways.
+Smart phones, Alexa, Echo, Siri… the list can go on and on.
 Think about how we all have the ability to video chat using our phones or computers.
 Technology is great because it is designed to improve our lives and lets us all stay in touch.
 We have a new generation that includes many people who never once had to use a Rand McNally Road Atlas to get from point A to point B.

 What Kentucky Law Says about Hidden Camera and Audio Bug Use

 Kentucky is known as a one-party consent state.
 If two (or more, but we’re trying to keep it simple) individuals are having a conversation, only one of them must consent to having the conversation recorded or monitored.
 If no one gave permission or if you’re recorded by someone with whom you’re not having a conversation, they may be committing a felony under Kentucky law.

 Kentucky law does not differentiate between the use of an audio bug or a hidden camera.
 In fact, the law uses the terms “any device.”
 Remember, though, if you are involved in a conversation with someone and that other person has provided consent or is recording the conversation (which implies their consent), that’s all the law requires for the recording to be legal.

 Another important point to keep in mind is your location at the time the recording occurs.
 If you are out in a public space, like a park or walking down the sidewalk, you may not be able to claim that you had a reasonable expectation of privacy at the time the recording occurred.